 At the end of the trail is a small waterfall and a pool.
 Yes, you can bathe in the pool.
 But wear your swimsuit or shorts.
 Impropriety is dealt with harshly.

 There are decent guides at the entrance.
 Interview them to make sure their English is understandable.
 There are also stoned hippies selling jewelry and things outside the gates.
-Talking to them is like talking to the space aliens - except I did not get good vibes from them.
+Talking to them is like talking to hostile space aliens.
 There is a DVD for sale about Xilitla that is definitely worth the $20 or so they charge at the gift shop.